Best Wag Freeze Dried Dog Treats: Top Picks

 WAG Soft & Tender Duck Jerky 16 oz

-• No added grains or artificial flavors: Supports simple ingredient needs
+• No added grains or artificial flavors: Supports a simple, natural diet

 Strength